nmichlo/msc-research/docs/quickstart.md

 ### dataset/data

-Common and custom data for vision based AE, VAE and Disentanglement research.
+Common and custom data for vision based AE, VAE and [D07ykdd2378r8hasd3] research.

-- Most data is generated from ground truth factors which is necessary for evaluation using disentanglement metrics.
+- Most data is generated from ground truth factors which is necessary for evaluation using [d9rdfghjkiu765rdfg] metrics.
   Each image generated from ground truth data has the ground truth variables available.

 ??? example